 Back to Baltimore

 The Orioles invited Flanagan to spring training in 1991, and he ended up making the team in a relief role.
-On July 13th, he pitched the seventh inning of a combined no-hitter against the Oakland Athletics (along with Bob Milacki, Mark Williamson, and Gregg Olson).
-On the season's final day, he entered a game against the Detroit Tigers in the ninth inning and struck out Dave Bergman and Travis Fryman to record the last two outs at Memorial Stadium.
-Overall that year, he went 2-7 with 3 saves and a 2.38 ERA in 64 outings.
-However, he struggled mightily in 1992, posting an 8.05 ERA in 42 games in what would be his final year.
+On July 13th, he pitched the 7th inning of a combined no-hitter against the Oakland Athletics (along with Bob Milacki, Mark Williamson, and Gregg Olson).
+On the season's final day, he entered a game against the Detroit Tigers in the 9th inning and struck out Dave Bergman and Travis Fryman to record the last two outs at Memorial Stadium.
+Overall, he went 2-7 with 3 saves and a 2.38 ERA in 64 outings.
+He struggled mightily in 1992, posting an 8.05 ERA in 42 games in what would be his final year.

 Mike and his wife Kathy were the parents of one of the first "test-tube babies" to be born in the United States; their daughter Kerry Ellen was born in 1982 as a result of in-vitro fertilization, just the 8th such baby born in the country, and the first to be born naturally, not through cesarean section.

 Flanagan was found dead on his property in rural Maryland on August 24, 2011.
-The medical examiner ruled that he had died of a self-inflected shotgun wound; he was having financial difficulties at the time of his death.
 He was 59.
+The medical examiner ruled that he had died of a self-inflicted shotgun wound; he was having financial difficulties at the time of his death.
 The Orioles elected to wear a black patch reading "Flanny" on the right shoulder of their uniform for the remainder of the season in his honor.

 - AL All-Star (1978)